MRNA display: Preparation of the peptide library

-The ligated mRNA-DNA-puromycin library is translated in Red Nova Lysate (Novagen) or E. coli S30 Extract System (Promega), resulting in polypeptides covalently linked in cis to the encoding mRNA.
+The ligated mRNA-DNA-puromycin library is translated in Red Nova Lysate (Novagen) or E. coli S30 Extract System (Promega), resulting in peptides covalently linked in cis to the encoding mRNA.
 The in vitro translation can also be done in a PURE (protein synthesis using recombinant elements) system.
 PURE system is an E. coli cell-free translation system in which only essential translation components are present.
 Some components, such as amino acids and aminoacyl-tRNA synthases (AARSs) can be omitted from the system.
 Instead, chemically acylated tRNA can be added into the PURE system.
-It has been shown that some unnatural amino acids, such as N-methyl-amino acid accylated tRNA can be incorporated into peptides or mRNA-polypeptide fusions in a PURE system.
+It has been shown that some unnatural amino acids, such as N-methyl-amino acid accylated tRNA can be incorporated into peptides or mRNA-peptide fusions in a PURE system.

 After translation, the single-stranded mRNA portions of the fusions will be converted to heteroduplex of RNA/DNA by reverse transcriptase to eliminate any unwanted RNA secondary structures, and render the nucleic acid portion of the fusion more stable.
 This step is a standard reverse transcription reaction.
 For instance, it can be done by using Superscript II (GIBCO-BRL) following the manufacturer's protocol.

+Enrichment steps

-The mRNA/DNA-polypeptide fusions can be selected over immobilized selection targets for several rounds (Figure 3).
+The peptide-mRNA:cDNA fusions can be selected over immobilized selection targets for several rounds (Figure 3).
 There might be a relatively high background for the first few rounds of selection, and this can be minimized by increasing selection stringency, such as adjusting salt concentration, amount of detergent, and/or temperature during the target/fusion binding period.
 Following binding selection, those library members that stay bound to the immobilized target are PCR amplified.
 The PCR amplification step will enrich the population from the mRNA-display library that has higher affinity for the immobilized target.
 Error-prone PCR can also be done in between each round of selection to further increase the diversity of the mRNA-display library and reduce background in selection.

 A less time-consuming protocol for mRNA display was recently published.